LauraWartschinski/KindleScrape/README.md

 * Keywords under which it was found
 * URL (contains ASIN)

 *Obviously, this script is not useful for commercial applications.
 It is developed for private use, mostly to help an author with their market research - e.g. to see what kind of books sell well on the Amazon Kindle store.
-It delivers the same information one could get by using a pen, a notepad and some time for browsing the store, just in a more convenient way.*
+It delivers the same information one could get by using a pen, a notepad and many, many hours ofbrowsing the store, just in a more convenient way.
+To interpret the data is the user's obligation.*

 ## How to install